 There are signs that the hottest days of the market are behind us, Hepp says.
 This could be the bottom, and we could start to see more inventory gradually increase, she predicts.
 Though inventory is still exceptionally low, there have been some minor weekly improvements.

 It’s still not anywhere near a buyer’s market, but Hepp says she believes there are signs of stabilization, such as homes receiving fewer offers.
 So instead of bidding against 20 other people, you may find yourself only competing with 10-15 other buyers.

 We could see rising prices put a dent in demand as some buyers are priced out of the market, says Mohtashami.
 As a result, people will get buyer’s fatigue and supply will pick up.

 As active as the housing market has been, it’s largely what we should expect, continues Mohtashami.
 With the exception of home price gains, which are eroding affordability and are exceptionally high, the home sale housing data in the U.S. looks perfectly normal, he says.
 Mohtashami believes that pent-up demand from the lockdowns is influencing the market, meaning some of the frenzied real estate sales can be attributed to a flood of homebuyers returning as lockdowns lifted and the economy reopened.

 Dean Baker, Senior Economist

-Today’s low interest rates have played a role in increasing buyers’ purchasing power and pumping up home sale prices.
-So if mortgage rates inch higher, that could help to cool the market.
+The low interest rates from 2021 have played a role in increasing buyers’ purchasing power and pumping up home sale prices.
+So because mortgage rates have increased, that could help to cool the market.
 “In the last decade or so, house prices have become more sensitive to interest rates,” Baker says.
-If mortgage and refinance rates eventually begin to rise incrementally, as some experts have forecasted, that could cool the market a bit.
+If mortgage and refinance rates continue rise incrementally, as some experts have forecasted, that could cool the market a bit.